-At Impendle Nature Reserve, at our last stop for the day, the officer on duty climbed down into the darkness of a sinkhole and inspected a nest.
-The next second we heard him say, “There are 3 eggs, there is movement, I think one egg is in the process of hatching!”
+At Impendle Nature Reserve, at our last stop for the day, the officer on duty climbed into the darkness of a sinkhole and inspected a nest.
+The next second we heard him say, “There are 3 eggs, there is movement, and I think one egg is in the process of hatching!”

-We didn’t stay long, we didn’t want to cause any unnecessary disturbance but the moment was captured, albeit a bit rough.
+We didn’t stay long, we didn’t want to cause any unnecessary disturbance, but the moment was captured, albeit a bit rough.
 I wanted to etch the species into the consciousness of the South African community, giving it a presence and character.
-This connection with the audience could save it from extinction as the community not only takes “ownership” of an indigenous species but feels connected to it and so less likely to brush it aside.
+This connection with the audience could save it from extinction as the community not only takes “ownership” of an indigenous species but feels connected to it and less likely to brush it aside.

+- Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
 Browse our famous packages for experience-based safaris, search for our current special offers and check out our camps & lodges for the best prices.